OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 An even more secure option is using asymmetric cryptography.
 Here, the mobile app creates an asymmetric key pair in the Keystore and enrolls the public key on the server backend.
 Later transactions are then signed with the private key and verified by the server using the public key.
 The advantage of this is that transactions can be signed using Keystore APIs without ever extracting the private key from the Keystore.
 Consequently, it is impossible for attackers to obtain the key from memory dumps or by using instrumentation.

 Note that there are quiet some SDKs provided by vendors, which should provide biometric support, but which have their own insecurities.
-See the Samsung Pass SDK for instance, which used event based communication with the application to tell whether a finger passed the authentication.
+See the Samsung Pass SDK for instance, which uses an `onComplete` handler with no cryptographic binding.
+See [the Samsung Programming Guide](https://developer.samsung.com/common/download/check.do?actId=1106 "Pass programming guide") for more details.

 #### Static Analysis